Dexter Coakley: Dallas Cowboys

-Coakley was selected by the Dallas Cowboys in the third round (65th overall) of the 1997 NFL Draft, after dropping because he was considered an undersized linebacker with a small college background.
+Coakley was selected by the Dallas Cowboys in the third round (65th overall) of the 1997 NFL draft, after dropping because he was considered an undersized linebacker with a small college background.

 He became the starter at weakside linebacker as a rookie in preseason, after competing with second-year player Alan Campos and would never relinquish the position, registering 136 tackles, 10 tackles for loss (led the team), one interception and one fumble returned for a touchdown.
 At the end of the season, he was named to the NFL All-Rookie team.
 His speed and athleticism allowed him to become a playmaker in Cowboys defenses that were built around speed and pursuit.

 In 1999, he made 131 tackles and intercepted four passes, becoming the first Cowboys linebacker to go to the Pro Bowl since Ken Norton Jr. in 1993.
 Coakley also received the NFL's "All Iron MVP" award during that year's Thanksgiving Day game.

-In the 90's, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Ken Norton Jr., Darrin Smith, Dixon Edwards, Robert Jones and Randall Godfrey, to leave via free agency, instead of signing them into long-term contracts.
+In the 90's, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Ken Norton Jr, Darrin Smith, Dixon Edwards, Robert Jones and Randall Godfrey, to leave via free agency, instead of signing them into long-term contracts.
 This philosophy ended when the Cowboys re-signed Coakley to a six-year contract extension in 2001.

 In 2002, he led the team with 173 tackles.
 While Coakley started all 16 games in 2004, he shared significant time with second year linebacker Bradie James, finishing the year with a career-low 91 tackles (60 solo), ending a streak of seven consecutive 100-tackle seasons.
 He also had 6 quarterback pressures and 5 passes defensed.
 At the end of the 2004 season he was released because of salary cap considerations and a switch to a 3–4 defense, which is designed for bigger and taller linebackers.

 His string of seven consecutive 100-tackle seasons is a franchise record.
 In addition, he reached double figures in tackles 37 times in 95 career regular season games.
 He earned Pro Bowl honors in 1999, 2001 and 2003.

 During his eight seasons with the Cowboys, he was a very durable player starting 127 out of 128 games, his only missed game was midway through the 2001 season because of a sprained knee.
-Coakley is tied with Dennis Thurman for the club record for defensive touchdowns with five, coming on fumble (one) and interception (four) returns.
+Coakley is tied with Dennis Thurman and DaRon Bland for the club record for defensive touchdowns with five, coming on fumble (one) and interception (four) returns.
 He is the fourth leading tackler in franchise history with 1,046.